 - Sunday Scone Palace and Perth Races Gold Cup

 Discover Scotland this summer and enhance your knowledge of equestrianism and riding skills by attending the Equine Study Abroad Summer Program in the Scottish countryside just outside the historic city of Edinburgh.

-Adelante continues to collaborate with a prestigious Scottish college specializing in animal care, agriculture and land-based studies, in order to offer a 4 week summer program in Equine Studies for Summer 2015.
+Adelante continues to collaborate with a prestigious Scottish college specializing in animal care, agriculture and land-based studies, in order to offer a 4 week summer program in Equine Studies.
 The campus is on one of the largest college estates, based in the rolling hills just outside the country’s vibrant capital, Edinburgh.

 Also included in this program are educational visits to several of the main cultural sites of Scotland and the internationally recognized Royal Highland Show.